covid19india/covid19india-react/CONTRIBUTING.md

 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-Regarding PRs to the project https://github.com/covid19india/covid19india-react, always submit a PR against an "issue".
+Regarding PRs to this project, always submit a PR against an "issue".
 If an issue doesn't exist, please raise one first.

 Two kinds of issues can be raised in this project: